torstenboettjer/python_mcp/README.md

   * `"Helsinki-NLP/opus-mt-en-es"` is the model ID on Hugging Face.
   * `src="models"` tells Gradio to look for this model on the Hugging Face Model Hub and use its inference endpoint.
 Gradio automatically handles the API calls.

-#### Using `transformers.pipeline` for Local Hugging Face Models
+### Local Hugging Face Models

-If the model isn't supported by inference endpoints or local inference is required, Gradio can load a model using Hugging Face's `transformers` library and then wrap it in an interface.
+If the model isn't supported by inference endpoints or local inference is required, Using `transformers.pipeline`, Gradio can load a model using Hugging Face's `transformers` library and then wrap it in an interface.

 ```python
 import gradio as gr